Colman1000/getx-internationalization/README.md

-# getx_internationalization
+# getx-internationalization

-A new Flutter project.
+A demo for showcasing internalization/localization in flutter using GetX

 ## Getting Started